 Grounded in the works of Shakespeare, we enrich our community by presenting accessible, professional theatre experiences that educate, inspire and entertain people of all ages.

-Kentucky Shakespeare, designated the Official Shakespeare Company of the Commonwealth, is a not-for-profit, charitable organization and professional theatre company and the oldest, independently-operated free Shakespeare Festival in North America.
+Designated the Official Shakespeare Company of the Commonwealth by the Kentucky legislature, Kentucky Shakespeare is a professional theatre company and not-for-profit charitable organization.
+We are the oldest free independently operated Shakespeare Festival in North America and most comprehensive touring arts provider in Kentucky.

 1949 – C. Douglas Ramey founds The Carriage House Players, named for the building at 310 W. Kentucky.
 They begin as a theatre workshop, teaching students acting, voice, diction and playwriting, as well as the history of theatre.
 The first play presented by the class was Cry Havoc.